I. Introduction and Context

 (6) Issues of cultural and individual diversity

 Each of the areas of emphasis uses these competencies as the template for evaluating and assessing a Resident’s growth and development over the year of Residency Training.
 All Residents are exposed to supervisory experiences and receive supervision, in individual and group formats.
-Supervisory training is combined for all areas of emphasis in two weekly meetings for all the Residents and staff as well as other trainees (the Psychology Rounds and the Resident’s professional seminar).
-Both meetings are held weekly for one hour and allow the Resident to present clinical and scholarly material at Psychology Rounds and the Professional Seminar.
+Supervisory training is combined for all areas of emphasis in three weekly meetings for all the Residents and staff as well as other trainees (the Psychology Rounds, the Resident’s professional seminar and the weekly advanced case presentation seminar).
+All meetings are held weekly for one hour and allow the Resident to present clinical and scholarly material to their peers and to Consulting Psychology and Psychiatry staff..
 Three professional staff are present at the weekly Residents’ Professional Seminar to mentor and guide the Residents in their goals to acquire the skills and material necessary to meet an advanced level of competency in primary areas of clinical work by the end of the year.
 These staff also guide Residents through their project proposals and the carrying out of their project for the year.
 All of the teaching and clinical staff attend Psychology Rounds on a weekly basis and provide teaching and consultation to the Residents and other trainees.
 Initially all Residents are assessed for having met the core competencies appropriate to the internship level (entry level of competence).
 Goals for the year are identified for each Resident in terms of what they should expect to accomplish to achieve advanced levels of competencies over the training year.
 Reading lists and educational materials specific to each area of emphasis provide additional scholarly introductions to the application of general skills in that area.
 Consultation skills are learned through working with interdisciplinary staff, presenting clinical and scholarly material at case conferences, seminars and professional education seminars.
 The Residents are looked upon by other staff as educators and they have the opportunity to supervise and consult to non psychology staff.
 Residents are expected to present scholarly material as part of their case conferences, citing relevant scholarly and research issues related to empirically informed and guided treatment, best practice models and up to date information on practice standards.

 As a group of psychologists we meet at the beginning of each training year to discuss with the training faculty the objectives and goals for training for all the Residents in psychology.
-In order to ensure consistent education across areas of emphasis we use a single tool to measure adherence to the training and we get feedback every four months from Residents and staff regarding the achievement of the core objectives and goals in each of the training areas of emphasis.
-All Residents are trained using the Scholar Practitioner model under a unified program in the traditional area of clinical psychology.
+In order to ensure consistent education across areas of emphasis we use a single tool to measure adherence to the training and we get feedback every six months from Residents and staff regarding the achievement of the core objectives and goals in each of the training areas of emphasis..
 All Residents are evaluated at the end of the year on the same set of core competencies regardless of their chosen area of emphasis.
-We meet as a staff every eight weeks to provide feedback about training goals and objectives for each Resident and to provide feedback about whether the individual is appropriately achieving their goals for their Residency, and whether or not a Resident is satisfying the criteria for graduating and sitting for licensure as independent practitioners.
+Supervisory staff meet together on a monthly basis to provide feedback about training goals and objectives for each Resident and to provide feedback about whether the individual is appropriately achieving their goals for their Residency, and whether or not a Resident is satisfying the criteria for graduating and sitting for licensure as independent practitioners.

 In order to graduate, all Residents regardless of area of emphasis are required to demonstrate Core Competencies in the following areas: